w3f/General-Grants-Program/grants/rfps/appi.md

 * **Estimated Duration:** 1 week
 * **Full Time Employees:**  2
 * **Costs:** 4800 USD
-* We will implement:
+* Implement:
    * standalone payout script
-* We will deliver executables and example payout sheet
+* Deliver executables and example payout sheet
+* Provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.
 * The code will have proper unit-test coverage to ensure functionality and robustness.
-* We will provide both inline documentation of the code and a basic tutorial describing how the software can be used and tested.

 ### Milestone 4: Dashboard